azagniotov/algorithmic-puzzles/README.md

 * Invert a binary tree

 #### Math
-* Find missing number in sorted & distinct array of numbers
+* Find missing number in array of numbers
 * Raise number to a power
 * Test for prime